probmods/chapters/generative-models.md

 (noisy-double 3)
 ~~~~

-A lambda expression with an empty argument list, `(lambda () ...)`, is called a *thunk*: this is a function that takes no input arguments.
-If we apply a thunk (to no arguments!) we get a return value back, for example `(flip)`, and if we do this many times we can figure out the marginal probability of each return value.
-Thus a thunk is an object that represents a whole *probability distribution*.
 By using higher-order functions we can construct and manipulate probability distributions.
 A good example comes from coin flipping...

 ## Example: Flipping Coins